 Set Up the Meeting

 Have a staff member reach out to their office to set up a meeting.
 Consider offering to take the MD out to lunch or have food delivered to their practice to make a good impression.

 Once the meeting is set up, prepare by collecting a professional information package that contains helpful material about your chiropractic business.
 This packet can include:

 During the meeting with the provider, use the Socratic method to learn about their practice and how you can make things easier for them.
 This means asking questions rather than talking at them.
 Ask questions focused on their practice rather than giving them information about yours.

 Consider asking questions such as, “Are you currently seeing many patients with spine complaints?,” “What are you seeing more of?,” and “What is your current treatment protocol?” to get the ball rolling.

 6. Follow Up Consistently

 As with any great marketing technique, follow-up and consistency are key.
 If you make contact with a provider, take the time to send a thank-you note for the meeting and also to their staff.
 Follow through with sending case notes and chiropractic research monthly, and check back in with providers you could not meet with every few months.

-How ChiroTouch, the Cloud Standard in Chiropractic Software, Can Support Your Marketing Efforts
+How ChiroTouch, the Cloud Standard in Chiropractic Software, Can Support Your Chiropractic Marketing to Medical Doctors

 As you implement your MD referral plan, it’s important to maintain your practice’s high level of professionalism and efficiency.
 To free up the time you and your staff need to develop MD relationships and gain referrals, you need an EHR system that streamlines your administrative workflow and simplifies documentation.